serverless/blog/posts/2018-xx-xx-serverless-components-rest-api-tutorial.md

 Installing it is as easy as running `npm install --global serverless-components`.

 **Note:** Right now "Serverless Componets" needs Node.js 8 or greater.
-Compatibility with older Node.js versions is already on our radar.
+Compatibility with older Node.js versions is [already in the making](https://github.com/serverless/components/pull/188).

-Great!
-Now we're good to go.
-Let's start with a quick look at the components we're about to use.

 ## Components we'll use